Customer Personas: How to build data-driven profiles with GWI

 While customer personas describe existing customers, target personas illustrate audiences brands hope to attract.
 In a way, customer personas describe who’s already buying from you.
 Target personas focus on who you want to reach next.
 In practice, customer personas help improve relationships with current users, while target personas guide how to win over new ones.

 Both need to be backed by solid data to be useful.
 That’s where GWI comes in.
-With detailed global consumer benchmarks and industry-specific insights to make sure your personas reflect reality, not assumptions.
+With detailed global consumer data and industry-specific insights, you can ensure your personas reflect reality, not assumptions.

 Why accurate personas matter for modern marketing